medinan/python-zombie/doc/source/index.rst

     assert browser.success
     assert browser.text("title") == "Welcome to Brains Depot"

+NB: You need to have zombie.js installed properly, so that it can be required by the JS server code (e. g., set $NODE_PATH correctly).

 As much as possible, the methods of :class:`zombie.browser.Browser` are analogous to the methods of Zombie.js' ``Browser`` class